crypticterminal/everip/docs/FAQ.md

 A network that is built on EVER/IP would provide neutral footing for all those who partake because it is built on algorithms and cryptography instead of a social bureaucratic model where variables in the system can be controlled to the benefit of a few.

 # TECHNICAL

+## Why use IPv6 an an API?
+Why not make your own API?

+EVER/IP is not IPv6, but we use IPv6 as an API to connect existing applications (VoIP, Web, Browsers, Games, SAMBA/File Sharing) to the EVER/IP routing technology.

+Even though we do have our own advanced API, it would require having application developers recompile their applications and it would require developers to engineer their own compatibility layer.

+Piggybacking off of IPv6 is smart for the future of the Internet because it does not waste the time developed in porting applications to IPv6.

+EVER/IP addresses are not routed on the normal internet and so if they do not have a public/private key backed EVER/IP address and EVER/IP software, they will not be able to connect.

 ## How is EVER/IP different from traditional Internet routing?